-There are plenty of expiration dates it’s fine to overlook (that yogurt was already fermented anyway, right?), the expiration date of a car seat really does.
+While it’s true that plenty of food “expiration” dates don’t reeeeally matter (that yogurt was already fermented anyway, right?), the expiration date of a car seat really does.
 It’s an important safety factor that parents shouldn’t ignore.
 But what do you do with the seat once it eventually reaches the end of its six-year lifespan?

 For many parents, the answer ends up being something like “let that chunk of plastic sit in the corner of your garage collecting dust until you figure out what to do with it.”
 Then, eventually, you cave and toss it, and it sits in a landfill with countless other car seats.

 Sure, throwing it away seems the easiest option, but we have a couple of better ideas for what to do with old, expired car seats: recycling and trade-in programs.

 But before we get into that, let’s talk about what you shouldn’t do with a car seat: donate or sell it, specifically if the car seat is expired, recalled or has been in an accident.
 The last thing you want to do is risk another child’s life, so do not pass it on.

 That said, here are a few things you can do to end that expired car seat’s life nicely.

-“We’re always looking for ways to make the lives of our guests easier and we’re proud to be able to help them reduce household clutter in a responsible and environmentally-friendly way,” said Michelle Wlazlo, senior vice president of apparel and accessories at Target, at the time.
+“We’re always looking for ways to make the lives of our guests easier and we’re proud to be able to help them reduce household clutter in a responsible and environmentally-friendly way,” stated Michelle Wlazlo, senior vice president of apparel and accessories at Target.